-Whether you are ready to start your first semester at Columbus State or you're already a student, it's not too late to sign up for summer classes with our short-term options:
+Whether you are ready to start your first semester at Columbus State or you're already a student, it's not too late to sign up for Autumn classes with our short-term options:

-- Eight-week classes start June 10 and include COLS 1100 and other general education classes, as well as major-specific courses in computer science, GIS, business, hospitality and more.
+- Eight-week classes (second term) start October 20 and include COLS 1100 and other general education classes, as well as major-specific courses in Business, Computer Science, Engineering Technologies, Health Sciences, Hospitality, and more.

 Same content, fewer weeks: Short-term classes contain the same content as full-term classes, so you don't miss a thing!
 Condensing the information into a shorter term means more material will be covered each week.